-Coming from France, the familiar landscapes and perspectives are suddenly replaced by unending spaces.
+Fleur Thesmar came from France to the USA, her familiar landscapes and perspectives suddenly replaced by unending spaces.

-Our relationship to objects, love or embarrassment, is rocked when we relocate.
+The connexion to objects, love or embarrassment, is rocked by physical relocation.
 When these objects start to have a life on their own, like computers or phones, the border between being observed rather than observers is blurred.
-Nature itself is screened.

 Curriculum Vitae: recent events

 Honorable mention for "They don't toil" March 2020

 Old West Museum, Cheyenne WY